 The purpose of the Foreign National Student Intern Program (FNSIP) is to offer local students an opportunity to gain experience in various areas of foreign policy and management while accomplishing our mission goals through their contribution.
 The internship does not offer compensation or future employment rights.

 A student participating in the FNSIP is not an employee of the U.S. Mission in Jordan, or the U.S. Department of State, or the United States Government (USG).
 Students’ participation is not creditable for leave accruals or any other employment benefits.

 Frequently Asked Questions

-What is a university point of contact?
+Who is an educational institute point of contact?

 Please send his/her name, title/department, email, and phone number to AmmanInternship@state.gov.

-What is the duration of JISP?
+What is the duration of FNSIP?

 How do I submit my application?

-How are JSIP interns chosen?
+How are FNSIP interns selected?